MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

   - [Azure OneFuzz](https://www.microsoft.com/security/blog/2020/09/15/microsoft-onefuzz-framework-open-source-developer-tool-fix-bugs/)
   - Local Machine

 This article covers the information you require to enable the three workflows listed above.
-The information is specific to the **platform-dependent** Windows 10 implementation of the AddressSanitizer.
+The information is specific to the **platform-dependent** Windows 10 implementation of AddressSanitizer.
 This documentation supplements the excellent documentation from [Google, Apple, and GCC](#external-docs) already published.

 > [!NOTE]
 > Current support is limited to x86 and x64 on Windows 10.
 [Send us feedback](https://aka.ms/vsfeedback/browsecpp) on what you'd like to see in future releases.
 Your feedback helps us prioritize other sanitizers for the future, such as **`/fsanitize=thread`**, **`/fsanitize=leak`**, **`/fsanitize=memory`**, **`/fsanitize=undefined`**, or **`/fsanitize=hwaddress`**.
 You can [report bugs here](https://aka.ms/feedback/report?space=62) if you run into issues.

-## <a name="command-prompt"></a> Use the AddressSanitizer from a developer command prompt
+## <a name="command-prompt"></a> Using AddressSanitizer from a developer command prompt

 Use the **`/fsanitize=address`** compiler option in a [developer command prompt](../build/building-on-the-command-line.md#developer_command_prompt_shortcuts) to enable compiling for the AddressSanitizer runtime.
 The **`/fsanitize=address`** option is compatible with all existing C++ or C optimization levels (for example, `/Od`, `/O1`, `/O2`, `/O2 /GL`, and `PGO`).
 The option works with static and dynamic CRTs (for example, `/MD`, `/MDd`, `/MT`, and `/MTd`).
 It works whether you create an EXE or a DLL.
 Debug information is required for optimal formatting of call stacks.
 In the example below, `cl /fsanitize=address /Zi` is passed on the command line.

-The AddressSanitizer libraries (.lib files) get linked for you automatically.
+The AddressSanitizer libraries (.lib files) are linked for you automatically.
 For more information, see [AddressSanitizer language, build, and debugging reference](asan-building.md).

 ### Example - basic global buffer overflow